Gorgias vs Kustomer: Which is right for your support team?

 Kustomer calls itself a customer service CRM platform, and that small tweak in wording makes a huge difference.
 While most helpdesks are all about tickets, Kustomer is all about the customer.
 It’s built to give you a complete, 360-degree view of every person you talk to, not just their most recent issue.

 The star of the show is the "customer timeline."
-This feature gathers every single interaction, every email, chat, phone call, and even website visit, into a single, chronological feed.
-When an agent opens a conversation, they see the customer’s entire history laid out right in front of them.
-This gives them amazing context and helps them deliver a personal touch without ever having to ask, "Can you remind me what we talked about last time?"
+This feature gathers interactions like emails, chats, phone calls, and website visits into a single feed.
+When an agent opens a conversation, they see the customer's history laid out right in front of them.
+This gives them helpful context and helps them deliver a personal touch without ever having to ask, "Can you remind me what we talked about last time?"

 Kustomer offers true omnichannel support, more complex workflow automation, and built-in CRM features that can hold a ton of customer data.
-It’s really built for larger teams and businesses across any industry, not just e-commerce, that need a platform that can grow with them and handle a ton of conversations.
+It’s built for larger teams and businesses across any industry that need a platform that can handle a high volume of conversations.

 A head-to-head comparison